Real-World Experience, Classroom Preparation

 Sarah has served as president of UNC’s Student Council for Exceptional Children.
 She helps coordinate the monthly “Parent Respite Night” at Greeley’s Rodarte Center and co-presented research on Parent Respite with UNC student Emily Emerson at the Council for Exceptional Children’s annual international conference.

 Special Education: Early Childhood Teaching Emphasis

 If your desire is to become a teacher of young children with special needs or the director of a large childcare center serving such children, the curriculum and hands-on experiences you’ll gain through this degree program provide excellent preparation for your future.
-You'll learn in small classes from talented professors who are renowned scholars in the field of Special Education and who are continually researching and bringing their scholarly finding to the classroom.
-That means you'll have access to cutting edge findings and discoveries in Special Education: Early Childhood.
+You'll learn in small classes from talented professors who are renowned scholars in the field of Special Education and who are continually researching and bringing their scholarly findings to the classroom.
+That means you'll have access to cutting edge research and discoveries in Special Education: Early Childhood.
 Your coursework will include training in educational theory and pedagogy along with in-depth experiential learning that includes more than 800 hours of field-based experience and student teaching.